-English is a flexible, adaptable subject that opens up a wide range of career choices, including roles in marketing, journalism, broadcasting and publishing.
+English is a flexible, adaptable subject that opens up various career choices, including roles in marketing, journalism, broadcasting and publishing.

 Students often go on to study English in top universities and pursue stimulating careers, benefiting from the advanced literacy, communications and analytical skills laid down at Ffynone House.

 In close partnership with the Performing Arts Department, we ensure the classroom experienced is enriched by a varied programme of interesting parallel activities.
-All students experience live drama performances in regional theatres as well as benefitting from visiting Shakespeare’s Globe Theatre.
+All students experience live drama performances in regional theatres and benefit from visiting Shakespeare’s Globe Theatre.
 We also maximise the wonderful literary and performing arts resources on our doorstep.